epinna/weevely3/README.md

 Weevely
 =======

-Weevely is a command line web shell dynamically extended over the network at runtime used for remote administration and pen testing.
+Weevely is a command line web shell dynamically extended over the network at runtime designed for remote administration and pen testing.
 It provides a weaponized telnet-like console through a PHP script running on the target, even in restricted environments.

 The low footprint agent and over 30 modules shape an extensible framework to administrate, conduct a pen-test, post-exploit, and audit remote web accesses in order to escalate privileges and pivot deeper in the internal networks.

-**Try the [Wiki](https://github.com/epinna/weevely3/wiki#getting-started) for tutorial and uses cases.**
+**Read the [Wiki](https://github.com/epinna/weevely3/wiki#getting-started) for tutorial and uses cases.**

 The modules feature: